Applifier/ui-programmer-assignment/README.md

 Technology constraints & considerations:
 - Use [React native](https://github.com/facebook/react-native).
+- Use the provided API client.
+You can find installation instructions and documentation here: https://applifier.github.io/ui-programmer-assignment-backend/
 - You may use additional libraries, but if you do explain why you did.
 - Include instructions how to run the app.
 Include enough mock data for us to test your UI.